JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script that delete files in current working directory that end with character ~
+Script that creates the directories welcome/, welcome/to/ and welcome/to/school in current directory